paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Sec.
 8. Prior Executive Order.
 Executive Order No. 11458 of March 5, 1969, is hereby superseded.

 #### Advisory Council for Minority Enterprise
 For provisions relating to termination of, see Ex.
 Ord.
 No. 12007, Aug.
 22, 1977, 42 F.R.
-42839, formerly set out as a note under section 14 of the Federal Advisory Committee Act, set out in the Appendix to Title 5, Government Organization and Employees.
+42839, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 Term of the Advisory Council for Minority Enterprise extended until Dec.
 31, 1978, see Ex.
 Ord.
 No. 11948, Dec.
 20, 1976, 41 F.R.
-55705, formerly set out as a note under section 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, Title 5, Appendix, Government Organization and Employees.
+55705, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 #### Executive Order No. 12061
 Ex.
 Ord.
 No. 12061, May 18, 1978, 43 F.R.
 21865, as amended by Ex.
 Ord.
 No. 12091, Nov.
 1, 1978, 43 F.R.
 51373, which related to the Small Business Conference Commission, was revoked by Ex.
 Ord.
 No. 12258, Dec.
 31, 1980, 46 F.R.
-1251, formerly set out as a note under section 14 of the Appendix to Title 5, Government Organization and Employees.
+1251, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 #### Executive Order No. 12269
 Ex.
 Ord.
 No. 12269, Jan.
 15, 1981, 46 F.R.
 4673, which established a seven member President’s Committee on Small Business Policy to advise the President on appropriate responses to the recommendations of the White House Conference on Small Business, designated the Administrator of the Small Business Administration to perform the functions of the President under Federal advisory committee provisions, and terminated the Committee on Dec.
 31, 1982, was revoked by Ex.
 Ord.
 No. 12553, Feb.
 25, 1986, 51 F.R.
 7237.